hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

   Cancelled reservations should not be displayed.

-- **cancel** lets a user to cancel an existing uncanceled reservation.
+- **cancel (extra credit) ** lets a user to cancel an existing uncanceled reservation.
 The user must be logged in to cancel reservations and must provide a valid reservation ID.
   Make sure you make the corresponding changes to the tables in case of a successful cancellation (e.g., if a reservation is already paid, then the customer should be refunded).